The Dream Team Project

 Launched in 2016, each year the Dream Team project supports about 200 pregnant girls aged 11-18, with pre and post-natal education, a safe birth, access to surgical intervention if necessary, a feeding programme (70% will be chronically malnourished) and continued access to education.
 Many of these girls face social and economic problems and the Aberdeen Women’s Centre provides support to re-integrate them to their communities post birth.

-About 200 girls participate in a range of activities focused on social awareness, literacy and numeracy and health education, all taught by our on-site teaching staff.
-Additionally, they engage in a range of skills training including handicrafts, needlework and sewing, soap making, doormat designing and production, and clothes weaving.
+On top of access to first-rate health care, these young women participate in a range of activities focused on social awareness, literacy and numeracy and health education, all taught by our on-site teaching staff.

 Main goal: to transform their lives through education and empowerment at the most vulnerable moments in their lives, both economically and emotionally, through rebuilding their self-esteem and confidence.